The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Introduction

 \section{Introduction}

 Conspiracy theories have been an integral part of human history, offering alternative interpretations for complex events~\cite{van2017conspiracy}.
-The most common definition, that we adopt in our work, is that a conspiracy theory is a belief that an event or situation is the result of a secret plan made by powerful people~\cite{conspiracydefinition}.
+The most common definition, which we use in our work, is that a conspiracy theory is a belief that an event or situation is the result of a secret plan orchestrated by powerful people or organizations~\cite{ballard2022conspiracy,phadke2021makes}.
 A notorious example is the Flat Earth theory~\cite{flatearth}.
 Despite centuries of scientific evidence proving the Earth's roundness, the theory continues to be discussed and promoted by several communities~\cite{mohammed2019conspiracy,fernbach2023conspiracy}.
-Throughout history, several conspiracy theories have emerged on a wide range of topics, like the Moon Landing Hoax~\cite{moonlandinghoax}, JFK Assassination~\cite{willman1998traversing}, Holocaust Denial~\cite{lipstadt2012denying}, Elvis Presley's Faked Death~\cite{clarke2019conspiracy}, and 9/11 Conspiracy Theories~\cite{stempel2007media}.
+Throughout history, several conspiracy theories have emerged on a wide range of topics, like the Moon Landing Hoax~\cite{moonlandinghoax}, JFK Assassination~\cite{willman1998traversing}, Holocaust Denial~\cite{van2017conspiracy}, Elvis Presley's Faked Death~\cite{clarke2019conspiracy}, and 9/11 Conspiracy Theories~\cite{stempel2007media}.